Trump imposes new sanctions on Iran targeting supreme leader | DW | 24.06.2019

 US Treasury Secretary Steven Mnuchin said that the measures "go after the supreme leader's office and lock up literally billions more in assets."

-Trump said that the move was part of an effort to "increase pressure on Tehran," adding: "Never can Iran have a nuclear weapon."
+Mnuchin added that Iranian Foreign Minister Mohammad Javad Zarif will be added to the sanctions list "later this week."

-Although the sanctions come amid heightened tensions between Washington and Tehran, the US president said the sanctions would have been imposed regardless of the recent downing of a US drone.
+Trump said that although Washington doesn't want a conflict with Iran, the punitive financial measures were part of an effort to increase pressure on the government.

 As tensions between the US and Iran escalate, it appears Washington has backed down and Tehran is in control.
 The Iranian regime is using an unconventional military strategy to steer the Trump administration.
 (23.06.2019)